ALIGN-analoglayout/2019-01-ALIGN/Cell_Generation/Readme.md

 5. python fabric_CM_NMOS/PMOS.pyc nFin Xcopy
 6. python fabric_Cap.pyc unitCap X_cells Y_cells

+NOTE: After execution of these scripts a Json file "mydesign_dr_globalrouting.json" will be generated in this directory; copy this file in "./Viewer/INPUT/" and open "./Viewer/index.html" to view the generated layout

 # where
       nFin: number of fins in a unit cell
       X_cells: number of cells in X-direction